 “Asparagus is a non-starchy vegetable that has a nice array of nutrients and fiber,” says Maya Feller, MS, RD, CDN of Maya Feller Nutrition.
-And that’s just the beginning of its benefits.
+And that's just the beginning to the benefits of asparagus.
 Need proof?
-Here are some excellent benefits of asparagus that will send you out to the grocery store for an asparagus run ASAP.
+Here are seven excellent health benefits of asparagus that will send you out to the grocery store ASAP.

 Check out the 7 benefits of asparagus that make it the best spring vegetable.